paraterraform/para/docs/help/short.md

 $ para
 Para is being initialized...

-Para - the missing 3rd-party plugin manager for Terraform.
+Para - the missing community plugin manager for Terraform.
+A "swiss army knife" for Terraform and Terragrunt - just 1 tool to facilitate all your workflows.

 Overview
   Para, together with Terraform, is a reference to the concept of paraterraforming.